The economics of parenting

 About the lecture

 In recent decades, parenting has become a contact sport.
 Time-use data from many countries show that today’s parents spend much more time on child care than a few decades ago.
 Part of this transformation can be explained by changing economic incentives.
 Economic inequality and return to education have risen sharply since the 1980s after a period of historically low inequality.
 From the perspective of altruistic parents, the rise in inequality has upped the stakes in parenting, resulting in frantic helicopter parents.
-In a forthcoming book on “Love, Money and Parenting” (Princeton University Press, February 2019), Matthias Doepke and I document that both over time and across countries, higher inequality is closely associated with more intensive parenting.
+In a newly published book on “Love, Money and Parenting” (Princeton University Press, February 2019), Matthias Doepke and I document that both over time and across countries, higher inequality is closely associated with more intensive parenting.
 For instance, parents are more relaxed in Sweden and Canada, where inequality is lower, than in the United States and China.

 The dark side of this trend is a divergence across income and education groups.
 Wealthy and educated parents react to the changed economic environment by redoubling their efforts to give their children a leg up.
 Less fortunate parents, given financial and time constraints, are often unable to keep up.
-This parenting gap can turns into a parenting trap, accelerating the trend towards a more deeply divided society, and raising the need of policy responses.
+This parenting gap can turn into a parenting trap, accelerating the trend towards a more deeply divided society, and raising the need of policy responses.

 About the presenter